JorgeCastilloPrz/hiroaki/README.md

 ### Request assertions

-Request assertions are mandatory when testing an API client. **Hiroaki** provides a highly configurable **extension function** working over any `MockWebServer` instance to do that.
+**Hiroaki** provides a highly configurable **extension function** working over any `MockWebServer` instance to perform assertions over your requests.
 Any of its arguments are **optional** so you're free to configure the assertion in a way that matches your needs.

 Here you have some examples:

-Asserting about the path where the request is sent to, the GET request query parameters, the headers, or even the HTTP method used.
+Here I am asserting about: path where the request was sent to, query parameters, headers, and the HTTP method used.
 ```kotlin
 server.assertRequest(
                 sentToPath = "v2/top-headlines",